How to Buy a Car with Bad Credit

 Pre-approval for your auto loan will not only provide you with a budget to work with, but it will also provide a set goal of expenditure that the dealership will likely attempt to match.
 Getting pre-approved for your auto loan via your bank or an online installment loan site allows you to say to the dealer that you cannot go any higher than the set amount you have been given.

-4. Find the Dealers Who Deal with Bad Credit
+4. Look for Dealers That Work with Bad Credit

 Note: The content provided in this article is only for informational purposes, and you should contact your financial advisor about your specific financial situation.